instacart/redux-rails/README.md

 > 3. Use provided actions to talk with your backend api
 > 4. Access your api results in your Redux state

 You create a config object that lays out your backend resources.
-The config roughly matches a Rails routes file, but *a Rails backend is not a requirement*.
+The config roughly matches a Rails routes file, but **a Rails backend is not a requirement**.
 You then hand this config to the Redux Rails middleware and assign your config to a reducer creator.
 Redux Rails then gives you specific actions for fetching, updating, creating and deleting these resources.
 You also get handy metadata related to the resources' loading states.
+It also keeps an internal queue to ensure methods are executed in order, per resource.

 ## Basic Usage